CRStefano/KWFEEF/README.md

 - Paper and text (`Paper/`, this README, the explainer): **CC BY 4.0** — see [`Paper/LICENSE`](Paper/LICENSE).

 In short: use, modify, and build on the code freely; reuse the writing freely too, just give credit.

+~ be so good that they can't ignore you.